 2-m temperature and PET over BRB, even though there exist some errors in time and magnitude.
 Most notable errors are found in the ERAINT and NCEP1 during the rainy season in which there are an over-estimation and under-estimation of rainfall respectively.
 When the magnitude of uncertainties in the observation and reanalysis data are taken into account, the REMO model represents the seasonality of temperature, PET and rainfall well with a unimodal character of rain (maximum obtained in August).
 Although the peak of rainfall intensity in all the two REMO simulations is lower compared with CRU and NCEP2 observation and reanalysis datasets, the REMO results sit within the spread of the combined reanalysis and CRU data.
-The annual cycle of 2-m temperature and PET do not exhibit a large variability between the different datasets (simulations and observations) as in case of mean monthly precipitation.
-In summer, the two REMO simulations overestimate the PET, while there is a stronger under-estimation of both 2-m temperature and PET during the September-October-November (SON) and December-January-February (DJF) seasons when compared to ERA and NCEP1.
+The annual cycle of 2-m temperature and PET do not exhibit a large variability between the different datasets (simulations overestimate the PET, while there is a stronger under-estimation of both 2-m temperature and PET during the September-October-November (SON) and December-January-February (DJF) seasons when compared to ERA and NCEP1.